sanraith/evocontest/docs/architecture.md

 sequenceDiagram

 participant client
-participant FE as evorace FE
-participant DB as DB & FS
-participant BE as evorace BE
+participant FE as evocontest FE participant DB as DB & FS participant BE as evocontest BE participant raspberry
-participant raspberry

 client ->> FE:Submit solution